Best Cordless Vacuum for Stairs – You Best Options For Cleaning Stairs

 Second difference would be the power, surprisingly this vacuum has more power when you compare it to the Shark, this has 540 watts (or 4.5 amps) while the Shark has “only” 500 watts.

 Last would be the warranty.
-The Bissell is only backed by a two year warranty while the Shark is backed by a 5 year warranty.
+Bissell is a backed by a 2 years warranty while Shark has a 3 year warranty.

 Remember stair cleaning isn’t hard if you have the right tools.

 You can go old school with a broom and a dustpan.
 But from experience it’s pretty hard to pick up statically charge dust just a broom.
 What you need is a tool that sucks up dirt, pet hair, dust bunnies, etc.